LSaldyt/bitflow/README.md

 # Data Mining

+This repository defines data mining functionality for PeTaL, including the creation of the species catalog

 ## Extending Mining Capability

-This module defines data mining functionality for PeTaL.
 Essentially, this functionality is set up by creating modules in the `Module` folder.
 A module is defined by a type signature (type in) -> (type out, label from, label to) and a process(node : type in) function which creates a list of Transaction() objects from (type in) nodes.
 Here, "types" are neo4j labels.
 See `modules/WikipediaModule.py` for a concrete and well documented example, and also see `modules/module.py` for the base class to derive from.